nextpyp/pyp/docs/workshop/dhvi_day3.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  In this session, we learned about the following topics in 3D refinement:

-  * Sub-volume averaging and classification
+  * How to persorm sub-volume averaging for ab-initio structure determination

-  * Import particle coordinates and alignments
+  * How to import particle coordinates and alignments

-  * Constrained single-particle tomography (CSPT)
+  * How to improve map resolution using constrained single-particle tomography

-  * Map post-processing

-  * Visualization of results in ChimeraX and ArtiaX

-  ``nextPYP`` also supports particle-based CTF refinement, building shape masks, ab-initio refinement, and 3D classification
+  ``nextPYP`` also supports many other refinement-related tasks inclduing building shape masks, as well as routines for per-particle CTF refinement and 3D classification that directly use raw 2D particle projections to achieve improved accuracy.

   :doc:`On day 4<dhvi_day4>` we will demonstrate ``nextPYP``'s functionality for post-processing and on-the-fly data processing.